stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/03-creating-multiple-navigation-menus/00-creating-and-managing-navigation-menus-intro.markdown

 # Creating and Managing Site Navigation Menus [](id=creating-and-managing-site-navigation-menus)

-With @product_ver@ you can create and rearrange pages, content, and applications using customizable Navigation Menus.
-Not only can you heavily customize a single menu and page hierarchy, you can also create any number of menus with different organizations and hierarchies to present your content to customers any way you choose.
+With @product_ver@ you can create and rearrange the way  pages, content, and applications are displayed using customizable Navigation Menus.
+Navigation Menus equip marketers with the flexibility to easily create and manage multiple navigation menus, like a main menu, secondary menus, footer menus, and custom menus for anything that you can dream up.

+On a large complex site you can create an Navigation Menu which displays a simple list of frequently visited pages and move the rest of the pages to a secondary navigation.
+You can also create specific menus for different landing pages to direct users to content that is relevant to them.

 The default menu functions just like it always has: when you add a page, it is added to the menu.
 You can create subpages and build the page hierarchy out any